-In 2018-2022 the Centre will especially focus on enabling research aimed at understanding the implications of current developments for the viability of urban commons - a crucial condition for achieving a more just and sustainable future.
-The future plans of the CUS are described in the Strategic Plan 2018 - 2022.
+In the period 2018-2022, the Centre especially focuses on enabling research aimed at understanding the implications of current developments for the viability of urban commons - a crucial condition for achieving a more just and sustainable future.
+The future plans and strategy are described in the Strategic Plan 2018 - 2022 (pdf).

 Nearly all CUS lectures, seminars and other events are open to the public.
 An overview of upcoming events is available on the events page.
 Our monthly newsletter provides an overview of all new working papers, blogs and upcoming events.